In the guide

 Effect on consumer contracts

-In addition to rights concerning refunds, repairs and replacements for faulty goods and services, the law also gives consumers the right to unwind a contract, claim a discount or claim damages from you if you mislead a consumer or engage in an aggressive trading practice that persuades him to go ahead with the contract or make a payment to you.
+In addition to rights concerning refunds, repairs and replacements for faulty goods and services, the law also gives consumers the right to unwind a contract, claim a discount or claim damages from you if you mislead a consumer or engage in an aggressive trading practice that persuades them to go ahead with the contract or make a payment to you.

 For more detailed information please see the In-depth Guides below.
 Once you've finished, make sure you look at the full range of Quick Guides to see whether there are any other areas of law that affect your business.